 Colleges at UP Diliman can submit names for latin honor consideration until Wednesday, after which, the University Council will finalize how many will graduate with honors among a batch that has spent the last two, crises-plagued years of the pandemic finishing their degree via remote learning.

-While congratulating the students, Arao, a UP Journalism department faculty member, on Twitter raised the concern of grade inflation, an issue that he said has been there even before the pandemic.
+Congratulating the students, Arao, a UP Journalism department faculty member, on Twitter raised the concern of grade inflation, an issue that he said has been there even before the pandemic.

-Factors contributing to the trend must be identified to ensure that the university's grading system would remain "fair", Arao said, citing earlier context-specific discussions by foreign publications like the Stanford Review and Times Higher Education.
+Factors contributing to the trend must be identified to ensure that the university's grading system would remain "fair", Arao said, citing earlier discussions by foreign publications like the Stanford Review and Times Higher Education.

-Among issues raised in the Stanford blog were how inflated grades lead to a "disadvantage" for students with less resources to compete, as well as unfair competition in grade-conscious undertakings like applying for scholarships, graduate schools, and jobs.
+Among issues raised in the Stanford blog was how inflated grades lead to a "disadvantage" for students with less resources to compete, as well as unfair competition in grade-conscious undertakings like applying for scholarships, graduate schools, and jobs.

-"But if other schools don’t adopt similar policies, we will be faced with a situation where Stanford students will be applying for jobs with Bs, versus kids from other schools with inflated As," it added.
+"But if other schools don’t adopt similar policies, we will be faced with a situation where Stanford students will be applying for jobs with Bs, versus kids from other schools with inflated As," it said.